Logo of Salon Stolz

 EXCEPTION:

-For your visit to the dance hall, you must reserve a place in advance, which you can do here.
+For your visit to the dance hall, you must reserve a place in advance, which you can be done under Admission & Reservation.

 Assistance persons have free admission.
 Assistance dogs can be brought along free of charge without prior reservation.